suhock/php-dependency-injection/README.md

 easily extend the default `Container` implementation with your own custom lifetime strategies, instance providers, or nested containers to fit your needs.

-The library also provides a [`ContextContainer` class](#context-container) for cascading dependency resolution down a nested context hierarchy and an [`Injector` class](#dependency-injector) for injecting dependencies and explicit parameters into a specific function or constructor.
+The library also provides an [`Injector` class](#dependency-injector) for injecting dependencies and explicit parameters into a specific function or constructor.

 ## Table of Contents